hands-on-cloud/hands-on.cloud/hugo/content/How to run Jupiter, Keras, Tensorflow, Pandas, Sklearn and Matplotlib in Docker container/index.md

 authors:
   - Andrei Maksimov
 ---
-# How to run Jupiter, Keras, Tensorflow and other ML libs in Docker

-{{< my-picture name="How-to-run-Jupiter-Keras-Tensorflow-Pandas-Sklearn-and-Matplotlib-in-Docker-container" >}}

 **Update 2020:** I've updated container to Ubuntu 20.04 LTS base and speed up Docker build process.
 Now we're not building OpenCV from source, but installing it from `apt`.